 13. Twelve Dilemmas of Reform in Cyber Security Education

-Greg Austin is a Senior Fellow and leads the Cyber, Space and Future Conflict Programme for the International Institute for Strategic Studies, while maintaining a professorial appointment at the University of New South Wales, Australia.
+Greg Austin is a Senior Fellow and leader of the Cyber, Space and Future Conflict Programme for the International Institute for Strategic Studies, while maintaining a professorial appointment at the University of New South Wales Canberra, Australia.